howerj/bit-serial/readme.md

   this with the VGA core) would mean even fewer resources would be needed.
 * Add a timer peripheral into the CPU core itself so it is always available.
 It should be capable of generating interrupts for the CPU.
 This could be used so the CPU always has a baud rate counter.
+Three delay lines connected to each other could be used if a counter is too expensive, each on divides the clock by 2^N.

 For the BCPU and its internals:
 * While it might slow down the CPU, using the operand field as an address to fetch an argument from might be better.
+* Add an interrupt request line.
 * Add interrupt handling, which will require a way of saving the program counter somewhere.
-A call and return instruction would be very useful for this, but would require more states and a stack pointer register.
-Main memory could be used for the stack.
+The easiest way of implementing this would be store the current program counter in a fixed address (say '0xFFF') whilst shifting in the current value from that same address.
+An interrupt request would have to disable interrupts.
 * Allow the CPU to be customized via generics, such as:
   * Type of instructions available
 * Try to merge ADVANCE into one of the other states if possible,